rubensworks/PhD-Thesis/content/introduction.md

 1. **Experimentation requires *realistic* evolving data.**
     <br />
-    In order to *evaluate* the performance of systems that handle *evolving* data, a flexible method for *obtaining* such data needs to be available.
+    In order to *evaluate* the performance of systems that handle *evolving* knowledge graphs, a flexible method for *obtaining* such data needs to be available.
 2. **Indexing evolving data involves a *trade-off* between *storage size* and *lookup efficiency*.**
     <br />